2016 SITE SPECIFIC + PARTICIPATORY ART

 'artist led walks'

-Join Alexander Twig Champion, artist, poet, walker, on an art walk around the sites of many of the Art Walk artworks and around other hidden parts of Portobello.
+Artist, poet and walker, Alexander Twig Champion, led a series of art walks around the sites of many of the located artworks and around other hidden parts of Portobello.

 'st marks church'